turavf/Forecasting-in-R/README.md

 # Forecasting-in-R
 Forecasting techniques in R Studio

-Time series project consisting of analysing an economic or financial time series.
+Time series project consisting on analyzing an economic or financial time series.

 The Code is destributed in 3 parts: